kaxxa123/amareleo-chain/README.md

 A lite [Aleo](https://aleo.org/) development node.
 Starting from the [SnarkOS](https://github.com/ProvableHQ/snarkOS) codebase, `amareleo-chain` delivers a minimal validator node for testing the deployment and execution of aleo programs.

 Key benefits:
-1.	__Ease of Use__ – Starting a development testnet simply involves running `amareleo-chain start`.
-No extra scripts, no multiple processes, all default parameters set for quick-fire aleo program testing.
+1.	__Ease of Use__ – Starting a development testnet is as simple as running `amareleo-chain start`.
+No extra scripts, no multiple processes, all default parameters set for quick aleo program testing.

-1.	__Lite__ – Just one process, with minimal memory consumption and processing resources.
+1.	__Lite__ – Just one process, with minimal memory and CPU usage.

 1.	__Fast Startup/Shutdown__ – Drastically reduced node startup and shutdown times.

-1.	__Fresh Chain-State__ – Start testing programs with a fresh chain state (default) or retain the chain-state across tests.
+1.	__Fresh Chain State__ – Start testing programs with a fresh chain state (default) or retain the chain state across tests.

-1.	__Compatibility__ – Compatible with other Aleo tools including `snarkos` and `leo`.
+1.	__Compatibility__ – Compatible with other Aleo tools including `snarkOS` and `leo`.

 <BR />

 ## 2. Build Guide

+Amareleo-Chain may be installed from source or from [crates.io](https://crates.io/) using cargo.
+On a fresh machine, installing from source is recommanded as this will also help getting all dependencies installed.

 ### 2.1 Requirements

-`amareleo-chain` was developed and tested with minimal requriements:
+`amareleo-chain` was tested on machines with low end specs.

 * Ubuntu 22.04 (LTS)
 * 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz